Light a Spark Grant

 - Miller Spectrum 375 Plasma cutter

-- Oxy-fuel Welding & Cutting Outfit; including cutting & heating tips
+- Oxy-Fuel Cutting Pack; including regulators, cutting & heating tips

-- Welding Cart, Arcstation welding table, fume extractor, and safety screens
+- Welding Cart, Arcstation welding table, and safety screens

-- PPE & Hand tools; including welding gloves, jacket, auto darkening helmet, chipping hammer, wire brush, and more
+- PPE & Hand tools; including welding gloves, jacket, auto darkening helmet, face shield, chipping hammer, wire brush, and more

 Requirements if Selected